Human dentition consists of 32 teeth. anterior ( front teeth ) and posterior ( molars and premolars).

 As pain progresses, swelling appears in that region.
 And it propagates to the extraoral region.

-This swelling inhibits the patient to open the mouth completely.
+This swelling inhibits the patient from opening the mouth completely.
 And it hurts a lot if try to open your mouth.

 C) difficulty in swallowing:-